 Complexities Of High Net Worth Retirement Planning

+A high net worth is defined by having $1 million or more in liquid assets.
 High net worth financial planning for retirement can be complicated, because many individuals have amassed numerous accounts, including individual retirement accounts (IRAs), Roth IRAs, brokerage accounts, and a pension, by the time they reach retirement.
 It’s essential to understand when to withdraw money and from which accounts to reduce your tax burden, which we’ll explore in the steps below.

 In addition, high net worth individuals often have a net worth that exceeds their local and federal estate tax exemption amounts, which can make legacy planning tricky.
 It’s important to be aware of this potential complication, and consult a professional if you have questions.
 Now, let’s dive in.